UPDATED May 19, 2020

 All facility reservations are cancelled until further notice.

-- “GO before you go!”
-Park restrooms are closed.
-A reduction in available staff, and an increased use of Lacey’s parks (and park restrooms), makes it difficult for crews to keep the facilities cleaned to the standard that is critically necessary during the pandemic.
+“GO before you go!”
+Park restroom access may be limited.
+A reduced level of available staff, and an increased use of Lacey’s parks and the park restrooms, makes it difficult for crews to keep the facilities cleaned to the standard that is critically necessary during the pandemic.

 Stay healthy and safe!